edneide/house_rocket_insight_project/README.md

 `sqft_lot15` | The square footage of the land lots of the nearest 15 neighbors

-# Bussiness question
+# Business question

-# Bussiness assumptions
+# Business assumptions

 # Solution Planning

-# Main bussiness insights
+# Main business insights

-# Bussiness results
+# Business results

 # Conclusion